Out of my cave, lots of updates

 Quite frankly, I don’t want to expand on why so I’ll keep it short.

 I had a very, very, very rough year and a half on the personal plan.
-I did a ton of things to keep my mind busy, I had a ton of things to write about, but I just couldn’t be fucked to sit down in front of an empty page and pour the contents of my brain for these last few months.
+I did a ton of things to keep my mind busy, I had a ton of things to write about, but I just couldn’t be bothered to sit down in front of an empty page and pour the contents of my brain for these last few months.

 I’m back on track now.